aaronbloomfield/ics/hws/hw-sql-xss-csrf.md

 Honor pledge details: you are given permission to execute CSRF attacks against this particular URL for this assignment.

 ### Submission

+Your assignment PDF must be EXACTLY three pages, which each of the three parts on its own page (SQL on page 1, XSS on page 2, and CSRF on page 3).

 You should submit a file called `mst3k-websecurity.pdf`, where mst3k is your userid.
 Answers to all the above questions should be in that file.